 Stovin, Jean (1946).
 ‘Pearl Jephcott’, Club News, May p.
 2.

 Turnbull, Annmarie (2000).
 ‘Giving girls a voice: Pearl Jephcott’s work for young people’ Youth and Policy 66: 88-100.

 Turnbull, Annmarie (2002) ‘Classic texts revisited: Clubs for Girls’ Youth and Policy 73: 66-74.

-Turnbull, Annmarie (2004) ‘Jephcott, (Agnes) Pearl (1900-1980)’ Oxford Dictionary of National Biography, Oxford: Oxford University Press.
+Turnbull, Annmarie (2004).
+‘Jephcott, (Agnes) Pearl (1900-1980)’ Oxford Dictionary of National Biography, Oxford: Oxford University Press.

-To cite this article: Smith, Mark K. (2008) ‘Pearl Jephcott, youth and the lives of ordinary people’, the encyclopaedia of informal education. [http://infed.org/mobi/pearl-jephcott-youth-and-the-lives-of-ordinary-people/.
+To cite this article: Smith, Mark K. (2008, 2020).
+‘Pearl Jephcott, youth and the lives of ordinary people’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/pearl-jephcott-youth-and-the-lives-of-ordinary-people/.
 Retrieved: insert date].

-© Mark K Smith 2008
+© Mark K Smith 2008, 2020